Masters Programs and Related Programs

 Master of Science in Health Informatics

 This program prepares students for careers at the intersection of health and information technology, through training in research, analytics, policy and management.
-The innovative curriculum applies a science perspective to health and healthcare, and incorporates a transdisciplinary approach by fusing traditional methods from health services research with computational and informatics techniques.
-The 30-credit Master’s program includes courses in health information technology, health care delivery, research design and methodology and a mentored research project providing hands-on experience.
+As our nation strives to improve health and healthcare, these skills are vital to positions in health analytics, policy and management in academia, industry and government.
+The innovative curriculum applies a science perspective to health and healthcare, and incorporates a trans-disciplinary approach by fusing traditional methods from health services research with computational and informatics techniques.
+The Master's program includes courses in health information technology, health care delivery, research design and methodology and a mentored research project providing hands-on experience.

 Students attending full-time can complete the program in 12-15 months, and part-time in 18-24 months.
 A 10-credit Certificate Program includes only the courses in health information technology, and can be completed on a part-time basis in 12 months.
-Applicants to either program require a bachelor’s degree or higher, with background in healthcare, public health, information technology, computer science, engineering, biomedical research or a related field.
-Additional information about graduate training in Health Informatics is available through the Center for Healthcare Informatics and Policy: http://weill.cornell.edu/chip/education/masters-program/
+Applicants to either program require a bachelor's degree or higher, with background in healthcare, public health, information technology, computer science, engineering, biomedical research or a related field.
+Additional information about graduate training in Health Informatics is available through the Department of Healthcare Policy and Research.

 Master of Science Program in Clinical Epidemiology & Health Services Research